-Mike Taigman is the general manager for American Medical Response's Ventura County and Gold Coast operations.
-He is part of the leadership team for Caring for Maria, AMR's national performance improvement collaborative.
-He has a national reputation for his leadership in many areas, but especially quality improvement.
+Mike Taigman is the general manager for the American Medical Response Ventura County and Gold Coast Ambulance operations in California.
+He's part of the leadership team for Caring for Maria, AMR's national performance improvement collaborative.
+Mike is also an adjunct professor at the University of Maryland Baltimore County's graduate program in Emergency Health Services, where he wrote the curricula for and teaches their Quality Management course.